khulnasoft/gpt-computer-agent/README.md

 | **[Add more tool](https://github.com/khulnasoft/gpt-computer-agent/blob/master/gpt_computer_agent/standard_tools.py)**           |            ?                    |

 ### Predefined Agents
-If you enable it your assistant will work with these teams:
+If you enable it your agent will work with these teams:

 | Team Name                         | Status                      |
 |------------------------------------|----------------------------------|